Grout Cleaning Transformed the Floors of this Family Home in Burlington, MA

 Even though the grout was now resistant to spills and dirt thanks to ColorSeal, it still needed periodic maintenance to prevent premature deterioration.
 To help the homeowners maintain their floors, we gave them a few recommendations before leaving so they could take care of the renewed floors.
 First, we strongly advised them to clean their floors at least once a week with a soap-less, pH-neutral cleaner since those do not damage grout, nor will they leave a sticky residue that traps dirt.
 Second, we gave them an easy-to-follow cleaning routine: soak the floor with the cleaner, let it dwell three to five minutes so that the product emulsifies the dirt, and use a clean towel or terry cloth to mop the surface.

 Are the grout lines in your home looking darker than they did a few years ago?
 They might need a grout cleaning a recoloring service!
 If you live in Burlington or the surrounding area, Sir Grout of Greater Boston is at your service!
-We offer the best tile and grout cleaning services, as well as stone restoration and wood cleaning.
+We offer the best tile and grout cleaning services, as well as stone restoration.
 Call us at (781) 899-0388

 or fill out the "Request a Quote" form on this website to schedule an appointment for a free, in-home consultation today.
 Also, if you want to keep up to date with our promotions, subscribe to our newsletter